Codex

 Can I control where worktrees are created?
 Not today.
 Codex creates worktrees under $CODEX_HOME/worktrees so it can manage them consistently.

-Because these worktrees live outside the project root, Coast needs explicit configuration to discover and mount them.
+Because these worktrees live outside the project root, Coasts needs explicit configuration to discover and mount them.

 Setup